brianzhang01/popsim-notes/README.md

     + Sanity check models (constant size)
 - Reproducible analysis workflows
 - Richard Durbin comment: MSMC is out-of-date, should use MSMC2
-    + Andrew: sticking to published methods.
+    + Andy: sticking to published methods.
 There's also SMCSMC by Chris Cole
     + Richard: MSMC2 been on bioRxiv for 6 months
-    + Andrew: everyone guilty of making their own method look good
+    + Andy: everyone guilty of making their own method look good
 - Adam Siepel comment: maybe include a set of guidelines for publication, we as reviewers can refer to them
 - Richard Durbin comment: standardized input format, so people don't need to wrangle the data to do different evaluation
-    + Andrew: great idea.
+    + Andy: great idea.
 Also missing data, masked data
     + Jerome: that's 90% of what's in stdpopsim

 Results
 - Constant population size
 - Human genome (Gutenkunst et al. 2009, Ragsdale and Gravel 2019): YRI, CEU, CHB.
-Andrew claims that YRI is harder than the others
+Andy claims that YRI is harder than the others
     + Jeffrey Spence comment: that's a visual effect, YRI only varies by a factor of 10^2, the others vary by a lot more.
-Andrew: yes
+Andy: yes
-    + Andrew: methods seem to be doing well.
+    + Andy: methods seem to be doing well.
 - Masking low-recombination regions seem to be crucial to analysis?
 Chromosome 20 (?) low-recombining, 1/3 of the whole chromosome.
 1000 Genomes does not include data for these regions.
 Repeats, transposable elements, recombination rate
     + Richard Durbin disagrees, should think of them as unresequenced regions
-    + Andrew: but there's a very strong correlation
+    + Andy: but there's a very strong correlation
     + Adam: we should think of these as areas we can't map?
 - Drosophila
     + Sheehan and Song (2015) model.
 Methods do better or worse.